keithalewis/math/fof.md

 These show up the trade blotter _account_.
 Accountants call this the _cash flow statement_.

-Ignoring taxes, lawyers, and events of God, this is a complete description of everything involved with accounting for financial activity.
+Ignoring taxes, lawyers, and events of God, this is a complete vocabulary for discussing everything involved with accounting for financial activity.